Therapeutic Approaches in Monkeypox Infections

 Cantacuzino National Military Medical Institute for Research and Development

-• Monica Marilena Tantu, Department of Medical Assistance and Physical Therapy, Pitesti University Center
+• Monica Marilena Tantu, Department of Medical Assistance and Physical Therapy, Pitesti University Center,

 Faculty of Science, Physical Education and Informatics, National University of Science and Technology, Politehnica